virtual-labs/exp-phototrophic-microbial-au/experiment/aim.md

 · To learn the production of green bioelectricity with the help of phototrophic microbial MFCs (PMFCs)

-· To explore the operating mechanisms such as electron transfer mechanisms and other bioelectrochemical reactions that contribute to electricity generation in a Phototrophic Microbial fuel cell.
+· To explore the operating mechanisms such as electron transfer mechanisms and other bioelectrochemical reactions that contribute to electricity generation in a Phototrophic Microbial fuel cell..